ParallelMaths/parallel/pages/7-15-marie-curie.md

 {.grid}

-__Now it is also time to try some simple coding problems, but first here is an
+__Now it is also time to try some simple encoding problems, but first here is an
 example__: encode the word BOX with a shift of 1 into a new 3-letter word:

 BOX in numbers      = 1¦14¦23